-If she’s using headphones or earbuds, you’ll have to stand in her periphery and catch her attention with your persistent but still presence.
+If she’s using headphones, you’ll have to stand in her periphery and wait to catch her attention with a presence that is persistent without being demanding.

 Whatever you do, never turn the music down to a bare whisper or pull off her headphones: this will result in a Category 5 shitstorm of epic proportions.

-According to unscientific but totally accurate studies, rage cleaning mothers are more unlikely to attack a person doing chores (vacuuming, dishes, laundry, collecting trash, organising, dusting etc.) than a person showing no sign of shouldering some of her burden.
+According to unscientific but totally accurate studies, rage cleaning women are more unlikely to attack a person doing chores (vacuuming, dishes, laundry, collecting trash, organising, dusting etc.) than a person showing no sign of shouldering some of her burden.

-Use the word “please” profusely and refrain from smart-assery to reduce the risk of furious, expletive-filled responses.
+And refrain from smartassery to reduce the risk of furious, expletive-filled responses.

 Direct eye contact can easily be misread as dominant behaviour or some kind of challenge, and she’ll gear up for a confrontation.

-She may interpret that as an invitation to grab hold of you, faster than a monkey swiping a banana from an unwitting tourist at a temple in India, and detain you for questioning.
+She may interpret that as an invitation to grab hold of you, faster than a monkey swiping a banana from an unwitting tourist at a temple, and detain you for questioning.

-If you use caution as you retreat, maybe even ask if there’s something you can do to help, you should be able to escape without incident.
+If you use caution as you retreat, maybe even ask if there’s something you can carry for her, you should be able to escape without incident.

-The only time you should make yourself scarce like a genie popping back into the bottle, is when she shouts at you to do so.
+The only time you should make yourself scarce like a genie popping back into the bottle is when she barks like an army sergeant at you to do so.

 You must always be prepared to walk away from an encounter with a rage cleaning woman without having achieved what you wanted to.

-Since she is incredibly temperamental, prone to explosive outbursts and allowing her to realise that you’ve interrupted her, solely in order to ask “Where do we keep the towels?” or remind her to pay the car insurance by the due date, is a fatal mistake.
+Since she is incredibly temperamental and prone to explosive outbursts in the rage cleaning state, allowing her to realise that you’ve interrupted her solely in order to ask “Where do we keep the towels?” or remind her to pay the car insurance by the due date, is a fatal mistake.

 If there is no approaching her, all you can do is wait.